 Parental Predicaments: Drug Addiction and Inheritance

-Originally published in the Legal Connections section of Columbus Business First
+Originally published in the Legal Connections section of the Columbus Business First resource.

 Parents plan bright tomorrows for their children, but with more than five percent of the worldwide population facing drug addiction, some tomorrows seem like a dark and scary place.

 Parents of children suffering from drug addiction fear that an inheritance may cause harm rather than good.
 Many parents wonder if they should disinherit a child in order to keep them safe rather than leaving the child assets (money, property, etc.) that could be used for drugs, which could lead to death.
 Instead of disinheriting a child, families can hire an attorney to design and implement trust- centered estate plans so that assets can be used to help a child recover from drug addiction or maintain sobriety based on the child’s unique needs.